 I was also thoroughly impressed by the buffet breakfast.
 Although I hate – loathe, detest and could kill – buffets, this one was exceptionally well prepared, fresh and offered a great diversity.
 The plates were refreshed every couple of minutes and the service was on point.
 All in all, the Sofitel Kudamm will definitely get you some bang for your buck.

-I do want to point out again that this might not be everyone’s style of traveling.
-The Sofitel is a big name brand and offers many rooms, caters to families as well as businesses and though smart in appearance, can be a big anonymous when you want to connect.
-People who regularly stay in private AirBnBs might not see the practical aspects of the location and the hotel, but I know that many – more conservative travelers, I guess – were raving about the hotel.
-Particularly to me, because I usually recommend it!
+The Sofitel is a big name brand and offers many rooms, caters to families as well as businesses and though smart in appearance, can be a bit anonymous when you want to connect.
+People who regularly stay in private AirBnBs might not see the practical aspects of the location, but many travelers were raving about the hotel when I recommended it.